Aikufurr/cmus-discord-rpc/README.md

 - You should see a new directory called `target`.
 There you can find subfolders for each of your build targets.

+- To use globally, build for production use and then copy to your local bin

+      sudo cp ./target/release/cmus-discord-rpc /usr/local/bin

+- To run on startup, you can use systemctl

+      nano ~/.config/systemd/user/cmus-discord-rpc.service

+  Paste in the following

+      [Unit]
+      Description="Service for cmus-discord-rpc

+      [Service]
+      ExecStart=/usr/local/bin/cmus-discord-rpc
+      Restart=always

+      [Install]
+      WantedBy=multi-user.target

+  `CTRL+O [enter] CTRL+X` to save and close

+  Then you can enable the service to run on startup and run straight away by doing

+      systemctl --user enable --now cmus-discord-rpc

 ## License

 This program is free software: you can redistribute it and/or modify